COVID-19 cluster in W.Va. county linked to travel to Myrtle Beach

-PRESTON COUNTY, W.Va.
-(WSAZ) -- A recent cluster of COVID-19 cases in a West Virginia county has been linked to travel to Myrtle Beach, health officials announced Wednesday.
+A recent cluster of COVID-19 cases in a West Virginia county has been linked to travel to Myrtle Beach, health officials announced Wednesday.

 According to the Preston County Health Department, three people have tested positive for coronavirus and results for several other tests are currently pending.